Weekend (PTA to DPT) Application Process

 - Minimum of one year of work experience as a physical

-- Five of the seven prerequisite classes must be completed
+- Five of the seven prerequisite classes must be completed with a GPA of 3.0 or higher prior to submitting the application.

 Course information can be sent to Graduate Admissions in order to determine if it is equivalent to our prerequisites.